Robert F. Hill

 fire police, police, DOT, towing companies and the media.
 It can be held

-on one day (usually a Saturday or Sunday) or on two 3-4 hour weeknights.
+on one day (usually a Saturday or Sunday) or on two 3-4 hour weeknights

 photos by T. Kupiszewski

-The goal of the class is to increase the safety
+The goal of the class is to increase the safety of those responding to emergency incidents,

-emergencies and ensure that everyone
+to clear emergencies and ensure that everyone goes home as quickly and safely as possible

-development of interagency teamwork
+This is accomplished through the development of interagency teamwork

-(fire, EMS, police, DOT, towing companies and media) and improved communications
+(fire, EMS, police, DOT, towing companies and media)

-among all responding agencies.
+and improved communications among all responding agencies

-More information about this class, as well as
+More information about this class, as well as many outstanding training

-can be found at the website of the Emergency Responder Safety Institute,
+materials and sources of information can be found at the website of the

-updated July 2008
+updated July 2012